 Chi, The Spa

-Hotels are excellent for several reasons: fluffy robes, high thread count sheets, room service breakfasts that feature perfectly poached eggs (we’re yet to work out how to get that perfect runny yolk thing happening at home) and decadent spa services.
-Chi at the Shangri-La Hotel (which means a life force governing personal vitality) has two massages in particular worth getting worked up about.
+Hotels are excellent for several reasons: fluffy robes, high thread count sheets, room service breakfasts that feature perfectly poached eggs and decadent spa services.
+Chi at the Shangri-La Hotel (which loosely translates to a life force governing personal vitality) has two massages in particular worth getting worked up about.
 Firstly, the Aroma Journey massage, which uses smooth calming movements to increase the lymphatic circulation and relieve emotional and physical tension, while synergising your body.
 The Deep Tissue massage, which works at a deep muscular level to relieve chronic pain and muscle tension.

 The treatment menu is extensive at this Palm Springs-inspired beauty spot.
 With everything from massages to facials, body treatments and scrubs, you can literally spend an entire week here and still not have ticked off half the menu.
-High on your priority list though has to be the trigger point release therapy (so you can target anywhere that’s giving you chronic pain and release any emotional stress) and the epic rebalances massage to re-align your lower back and hips.
+High on your priority list though has to be the trigger point release therapy massage, which allows you to target anywhere that’s giving you chronic pain and release any emotional stress.
+The epic "rebalance" massage will allow you to realign your lower back and hips.

 Gillian Adams Salon And Spa

-If the term “aquamedic pool” doesn’t snare your attention, we don’t know what will.
 Gillian Adams Salon and Spa has one of the most relaxing pools known to humankind.
-In this gem, you progress through a number of needlepoint and massage jets which tones skin and promotes healthy blood circulation for 11/10 tranquillity.
-On top of this, there’s also a volcanic warm stone massage to get around, remedial, deep tissue and a relaxation massage too.
+In the spa's calming aqua-medic pool, you progress through a number of needlepoint and massage jets designed to tone skin and promote healthy blood circulation for 11/10 tranquillity.
+On top of this, there’s also a volcanic warm stone massage to try; and remedial, deep tissue and a relaxation massage too.